dragonflypl/web-wiki/functional-programming.md

 - `R.uniq` - returns unique items from collection.
 Similar are `R.uniqBy` and `R.uniqWith`
 - `R.constructN/construct` - wraps constructor function inside curried function
 - `R.allPass` - accepts multiple predicates that all must be satisfied to return true. `R.anyPass` is similar (only one predicate must return true)
+- `R.both/either` - similar to `allPass` and `anyPass` but operate on two functions / conditions.
 - `R.chain` - this is `flatMap` - it maps over the collection and calls the function and then concats the result
 - `R.propSatisfies` - can be used to create declarative conditions that prop must satisfy
 - `R.where` - to create if statements with multiple conditions, used with `equals/lt/gt`
 - `R.equals/lt/gt` - for copmarsion of arguments
 - `R.T` - returns true
-- `R.ifElse/when/unless/cond` - executes functions based on first function (predicate) return value
+- `R.ifElse/when/unless/cond` - executes functions based on first function (predicate) return value.
+Use `when/unless` if one of `ifElse` arguments if `identity`. `cond` is replacement for switch statement.
 - `R.propEq` - returns predicate that checks for prop equality, used commonly with `ifElse/when/unless`
 - `R.propOr` - get property value from object or return default value - this is a getter.
 Version without default value is `R.prop`
 - `R.assoc` - set prop on object (of course return new instance by cloning) - this is a setter